przemyslawwozniak/przemyslawwozniak.github.io/_posts/2020-10-03-functional-programming-in-java-book-review.md

 title:  "Book review: Functional Programming in Java"
 date:   2020-03-10 10:00:00 +0100
 categories: reviews backend
-excerpt: "Functional Programming in Java" is an entry-level 200 pager, which gives a nice overview of a programming style made possible since 2014 with the debut of JDK8.
+excerpt: Functional Programming in Java is an entry-level 200 pager, which gives a nice overview of a programming style made possible since 2014 with the debut of JDK8.
 ---

 Recently I’ve appreciated shorter technical books which promises immediate results.
 These are especially good choice when you just want to refresh a topic.
 That was a case for me with functional programming in Java, as I’ve just started to work on an enterprise level project, which utilizes reactive programming.
 One does not simply code with Reactor and Spring WebFlux without proper understanding on functional programming.